What we do

 If you have a complaint

-Councils wishing to report a breach of professional standards or a breach of a fundraising agreement (SMA) should contact the PFRA on 020 7401 8452
+Councils wishing to report a breach of their Site Management Agreement should contact the PFRA directly on 020 7401 8452.

 PFRA on Twitter